 Formats May Not Translate to Virtual Participants

 If you’re used to running an agile retrospectives where all attendees are in a single office, you may want to take a look at the different retrospective formats that you use.
 Consider how each format will translate to having remote participants.
-It may require that you rework your format, or build a new way of collecting feedback and facilitating discussions from the ground up.
-Parabol allows you to run meetings together or Async, where feedback can be collected over a period of time rather than during a meeting.
+It may require that you rework your retrospective template, or build a new way of collecting feedback and facilitating discussions from the ground up.
+Parabol allows you to run meetings together or via asynchronous communication, where feedback can be collected over a period of time rather than during a meeting.

 Remote meetings may require new structures.
 Something as simple as giving each person time to speak (assigned speaking) is useful in standard retrospectives, but nearly required in meetings that include remote participants.
 Those that are participating through video may have a hard time grabbing the room’s attention without someone there to ask for their opinion.